Men of Dignity: Activities

+Assad-era

-The battle that was fought in the Battle of Dama in August 2014 in the village of Dama against the Al-Nusra Front became known as the "al-Karama battle", meaning the "battle of Dignity", and those who fought in it were nicknamed the "Men of Dignity."
+The Battle of Dama in August 2014, which was fought in the village of Dama against the Al-Nusra Front, became known as the "al-Karama battle", meaning the "battle of Dignity", and those who fought in it were nicknamed the "Men of Dignity."
 The faction battled alongside the Assad regime.

 Residents and members of the group protested in June 2015 against the removal of "tanks and artillery" that were being moved outside of the governorate, allowing three tanks to leave for repairs, while others vehicles were returned.

 The Men of Dignity allied with Al-Jabal Brigade and the armed wing of the Syrian Socialist National Party, Eagles of the Whirlwind, in July 2018 while fighting against the Islamic State.

+A member of the group died following September 2020 clashes between the Eighth Brigade and Druze groups, including the Sheikh al-Karama Forces, Al-Fahd Forces, Kata'ib Humat al-Diyar, Ma'an Zahreddin group, Karem Ubaid group, and Usoud al-Jabal group, in addition to the National Defence Forces.

 Following multiple kidnappings by the Military Intelligence Directorate-affiliated Raji Falhout group, led by Raji Falhout, the Men of Dignity and several other Druze militias clashed with the Raji Falhout group in July 2022 and took over their headquarters.
 The following month, the Men of Dignity continued their campaign against armed groups and confronted the Al-Fahd Forces in Qanawat.

 The Men of Dignity engaged in combat with the Assad-aligned military in the city of Suwayda during the 2024 Southern Syria offensive, resulting in at least two deaths and four wounded.